anubhavmishra/consul-dns-for-kubernetes/README.md

 deployment "consul" created
 ```

-This will create a deployment with two replicas of the consul agent running in client mode.
+This will create a deployment with two replicas of the Consul agent running in client mode.

 Check consul deployment, list pods for the deployment